“This is star-worthy. I think she found out life is more than half when you seek to make it full.” –Markita Schriner

 She sat in the shop’s window each morning watching the half-hearted people come and go and dreamed of a full life.
 One where there were two sides and a wholeness to things.
 One never cut short where she had to settle for less than all of what she dreamed was in the world beyond the boundaries of her small existence.

-So, she worked, she lived and wondered where her life would lead if she only followed that half-sized road that seemed to lead nowhere… to see if it didn’t.
+So, she worked, she lived and wondered where her life would lead if she only followed that half-sided road that seemed to lead nowhere… to see if it didn’t.
 What if she walked farther than she ever had before?
 Away from what her life was and where she existed… to where she could be all she dreamed.

 ‘Enough,’ she thought and stood up, walked to the door, stepped outside, turned right, and was never seen again.